Moving to Jamaica?

 Moving to Jamaica

 Jamaica is one of the Caribbean’s most beautiful and well-known islands.
-We have already established the immense importance of tourism for the national economy in our article on working in Jamaica.
-It’s not only expats who move to Jamaica for a few years to further their careers or work on one of the many ongoing economic and infrastructural projects on the island: it is also a hotspot for retirees, who arrive in Jamaica in significant numbers every year to enjoy their golden years in the Caribbean.
+It is popular among expats, who might move to Jamaica for a few years to further their careers or work on one of the many ongoing economic projects there, for example in the tourism sector.
+It is also a hotspot for retirees, who arrive in Jamaica in significant numbers every year to spend their golden years in the Caribbean.

-Upon your move to Jamaica, you will quickly realize that it is, in fact, a rather small island nation.
-Distances between the large tourist centers on the northern and western shores and the capital Kingston — one of the prime expat locations in Jamaica — are almost negligible.
-If you do indeed settle in Kingston and are looking for a nice weekend getaway, it is only a few hours away.
+Jamaica is a small island nation, and distances between the large tourist centers on the northern and western shores and the capital Kingston — one of the prime expat locations in Jamaica — are almost negligible.
+Even if you are living in the heart of Kingston, a weekend trip to the beach will only take you a few hours.

-With only a few hundred kilometers between Jamaica and the southern USA as well as Central America, moving to Jamaica will also present you with a multitude of options to discover the rest of the Americas – should you ever get tired of life in a tropical paradise, that is!
+With only a few hundred kilometers between Jamaica and the southern USA, as well as Central America, it’s easy to hop on an international flight from one of Jamaica’s two main airports and travel to Havana, the Bahamas, Panama, Miami, or even New York.
+Moving to Jamaica will give you the chance to discover the rest of the Americas — just in case you ever get tired of life in a tropical paradise!

 Kingston and Its Metro Area